-- 141. The 2013 Control Defendants negligently failed to disclose or cause Midway to disclose the 2013 Undisclosed Facts to Wolfus prior to his exercise of stock options in January 2014. - 142.
-The 2014 Control Defendants negligently failed to disclose or cause Midway to disclose the 2014 Undisclosed Facts to Wolfus prior to his exercise of stock options in September 2014. - 143.
-Because of their status, the 2013 Control Defendants and the 2014 Control Defendants owed Wolfus a duty of full disclosure of all relevant facts related to the Pan project prior to causing or allowing Midway to sell common stock to Wolfus. - 144.
-Wolfus was ignorant of the 2013 Undisclosed Facts in January 2014, had no ability to learn the 2013 Undisclosed Facts prior to January 2014, and relied upon the absence of any disclosure of the 2013 Undisclosed Facts in exercising his stock options in January 2014 and in not selling all of his and his assignors' shares of Midway common stock prior to March, 2014. - 145.
-Wolfus was ignorant of the 2013 Undisclosed Facts and the 2014 Undisclosed Facts in September 2014, had no ability to learn any of those facts prior to September 2014, and relied upon the absence of any of any disclosure of those facts
+- 131. This is a claim for common law negligent misrepresentation for negligently failing to disclose the 2013 Undisclosed Facts and the 2014 Undisclosed Facts related to the Pan project prior to Wolfus' exercise of his stock options in 2014. - 132.
+The 2013 Control Defendants negligently failed to disclose or cause Midway to disclose the 2013 Undisclosed Facts to Wolfus prior to his exercise of stock options in January 2014. - 133.
+The 2014 Control Defendants negligently failed to disclose or cause Midway to disclose the 2014 Undisclosed Facts to Wolfus prior to his exercise of stock options in September 2014. - 134.
+Because of their status, the 2013 Control Defendants and the 2014 Control Defendants owed Wolfus a duty of full disclosure of all relevant facts related to the Pan project prior to causing or allowing Midway to sell common stock to Wolfus. - 135.
+Wolfus was ignorant of the 2013 Undisclosed Facts in January 2014, had no ability to learn the 2013 Undisclosed Facts prior to January 2014, and relied upon the absence of any disclosure of the 2013 Undisclosed Facts in exercising his stock options in January 2014 and in not selling all of his and his assignors' shares of Midway common stock prior to March, 2014. - 136.
+Wolfus was ignorant of the 2013 Undisclosed Facts and the 2014 Undisclosed Facts in September 2014, had no ability to learn any of those facts prior to September 2014, and relied upon the absence of any of any disclosure of those